OfficeDev/Microsoft-Teams-Samples/samples/app-identity-linking-with-sso/nodejs/README.md

 createdDate: "7-03-2022 00:15:13"
 ---

-# Identity linking with sso
+# App identity linking with sso

-This sample demos linking aad id with  facebook and google account of user in bot, ME and tab.
+This sample demos linking user's AAD id with Facebook and google account of user from bot, ME and tab.

 ## Key features

 Bot Mapping

 ![Bot](Images/BotLinkingOptionCard.png)

 Tab mapping